 There’s no better time than today

 That doesn’t mean you need to go it alone, though.
 A family vacation can be one of the most enjoyable experiences of your life.
-But—and here’s the important part—if you’re traveling with kids, you need to have a plan.
-Backpacking across Asia might be an exciting adventure when it’s just you (and maybe a friend or two), but flying by the seat of your pants simply isn’t practical when you have a family.
+But—and here’s the important part—if you’re traveling with kids, you need a family trip planner that accounts for everyone’s needs and wants.

 1. Keep everything in one place